 Sunday morning services start off with us all worshipping together before our young people go into the hall to enjoy teaching aimed at their own age groups in ‘Y.Church’.
 Once a month, usually the fourth Sunday, we join together for an All-Age Service.

 We are part of Churches together in Groby (CTG) with St Philip & St James Anglican parish church.
-The Extend Governing Group, part of CTG dedicated to youth and children’s work, employs a full time youth and schools worker.
+The Extend Governing Group, is the part of CTG dedicated to youth and children’s work.

 Groby United Reformed Church, Chapel Hill, Groby, Leicester LE6 0FE.